chris-kesler/5eResources/README.md

 <h4>License</h4>
 <p>
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the default license for GitHub repositories, which can be read about here:  <a target='blank' href='https://choosealicense.com/no-permission/'>No License, GitHub</a>
 </p>

 <h4>Acknowledgements</h4>